San Dieguito Groundwater Study

 About the Potential Project

 The potential project would extract groundwater from wells located in the San Dieguito Valley Groundwater Basin and deliver it to a nearby desalination facility.
-Treated through reverse osmosis, a filtration process that improves water quality by removing impurities such as salts, hardness, and other dissolved minerals, the water would be available for uses like drinking and fire protection.
+Treated through reverse osmosis, a separation process that improves water quality by removing impurities such as salts, hardness, and other dissolved minerals, the water would be available for uses like drinking and fire protection.

 The groundwater used to create this supply for OMWD customers would be above and beyond that already being used by existing groundwater users.
 In other words, customers already using groundwater through a private well would not be impacted.